 After you check in, a nurse will meet with you to review your medical conditions and medications.
 An intravenous (IV) line will be placed in a vein in your arm.
 You will proceed to the procedure room, where your blood pressure, pulse, and oxygen level will be carefully monitored.
 A sedative will also be administered through your IV.
 You will soon feel drowsy, and while some people fall asleep, others remain awake during the procedure.
 A small capsule will be clipped to the lower part of the esophagus and then you will have to rest for a while until the effects of the medicine wear off.
 The test itself usually takes less than an hour.

 - Q Are peppermint and caraway oils better than Propulsid for treating GERD?

-- Q How safe is surgery for acid reflux?
+- Q What is the surgery option for GER and GERD?